Ten Commandments Of ETF Investing

 Because trading fees are generally measured in absolute dollar terms, the effective percentage this cost component represents can vary significantly.
 For those investing significant amounts of money with very little turnover, the impact of commissions can be minimal.
 But for investors using a more active approach, the costs can add up in a hurry.
 Consider an investor with a $100,000 portfolio who pays $10 to execute every trade.
 If that investor makes a trade monthly–one buy and one sell order–the annual cost can exceed $200, effectively adding another 25 basis points to the total expense figure.
 That more than doubles the cost of the ultra-cheap portfolio outlined above.

 Taking advantage of free commissions is an easy way to add to your bottom line.
 Fortunately for ETF investors, there are several options for avoiding trading commissions altogether.
-Schwab and Vanguard offer commission free ETF trading to their brokerage clients (on their respective lines of ETFs) and iShares has partnered with Fidelity to offer free ETF trading on 25 of the most popular iShares ETFs [for a full list see Commission Free ETFs].
+Schwab and Vanguard offer commission free ETF trading to their brokerage clients (on their respective lines of ETFs) and iShares has partnered with Fidelity to offer free ETF trading on 25 of the most popular iShares ETFs.
+Most recently, TD Ameritrade announced free trading on 100 ETFs [see Commission Free ETFs Coming To TD Ameritrade].

 Another element of the total cost picture that must be considered isn’t as explicit as expense ratios and commission fees, but can add up rather quickly.
 Consider an investor who buys 100,000 shares of an ETF at $100.05 when the NAV is an even $100 and closes out the position at $109.95 after the NAV has climbed to $110.
 While the value of the ETF rose 10%, the bottom line return to the investor–before considering commissions–was about 10 basis points lower.
 Depending on the holding period on that investment, the bid-ask spread component of the expense equation could dwarf the expense ratio component [read Five Critical Questions To Ask When Investing In ETFs].

 For certain ETFs, there are other more advanced cost components that must be taken into account.
 Products that utilize derivatives to establish exposure–such as leveraged ETFs and futures-based commodity products–often maintain cash balances on which interest can be earned.
 The higher the yield earned by uninvested cash held by leveraged and commodity ETFs, the larger the offset to the expense ratio charged by the fund and the lower the actual overall cost.
-The issuers of leveraged ETFs pride themselves on their ability to offer competitive yields on uninvested cash, understanding that doing so can have a material impact on the bottom line return [see Free 7 Simple & Cheap All-ETF Portfolios].
+The issuers of leveraged ETFs pride themselves on their ability to offer competitive yields on uninvested cash, understanding that doing so can have a material impact on the bottom line return.

 While there are numerous advantages of ETFs compared to traditional actively-managed mutual funds, there are some potential drawbacks that must be avoided as well.
 When dealing with mutual funds, investors buy shares from the issuer at the underlying asset value and redeem them at NAV as well.
 Unlike mutual funds, ETFs are traded like stocks–between market participants at whatever price clears the market.